Instructional Continuity: Screencast-O-Matic

 Screencast-O-Matic "How To" Videos:

 This first video will show you how to get started.
-(Note: Cal Poly owns a license to the Deluxe Pro version referenced in this video)
+Additionally, the redesigned tutorial site is well organized (by major category and feature type) and features videos on recording, editing, and video hosting on SOM.
+(Note: Cal Poly owns a Team Premier license which includes all Deluxe features referenced in this video.)

 External Microphone Suggestions for Screencast-O-Matic

 Although you can use your computer's microphone for Screencast-O-Matic, you may wish to upgrade to an external microphone.
 Besides the advantage of your students being able to hear you more clearly, an external microphone increases the accuracy of your video captions, alleviating the extra time it takes to edit them.
 Save yourself time editing audio captions by getting a better microphone.
 Here are some suggestions listed from cheap (but good) to more expensive, including links to Amazon:

 - Apple Earpods for iPhone with Lightning Connector (approx. $20)

 - Mpow Flame Bluetooth Headphones Sport IPX7 (approx. $25)

 - CMTECK USB Computer Microphone for Mac or Windows (approx. $25)